xX-ale98-Xx/fullstackopen/README.md

 # fullstackopen
-Full course from the Helsinki University
+Full course from the Helsinki University, first commit